austinstover/ipe2tikz-images/README.md

   document* is checked.
 + *Export grid:* if desired, you can export Ipe's grid as well.
 This is useful for debugging the placement of objects.
-+ *Output file:* this is where the TikZ code goes (as well as any embedded images, as pdfs).
++ *Output file:* this is where the TikZ code goes.
+Any embedded images will be placed as separate pdfs in the same directory.

 If *Export complete document* is unchecked and a coordinate system is defined, the origin of the coordinate system becomes TikZ's origin.